U.S. News & World Report Top Rankings for Excela Health

 Excela Health has been awarded a 2016 Theodore Roosevelt Workers’ Compensation and Disability Management (Teddy) Award.
 The Teddy Award program recognizes excellence in workers’ compensation risk management and is presented by Risk & Insurance magazine.
 Excela Health is one of four winning programs and five honorable mentions.
 Award winners were selected from nominees nationwide.
 Award criteria include achieving measurable performance results, as well creativity and resourcefulness in solving workers’ compensation challenges.
 A panel of judges consisting of industry professionals, including past Teddy Award winners, selects the winners.

-The National Association for Business Resources has named Excela Health among the "Nation's Best and Brightest in Wellness®", a program honoring companies and organizations recognizing and celebrating quality and excellence in employee and worksite health.
+For the second consecutive year, The National Association for Business Resources has named Excela Health among the "Nation's Best and Brightest in Wellness®", a program honoring companies and organizations recognizing and celebrating quality and excellence in employee and worksite health.
 Winning companies were evaluated by an assessment created and administered by SynBella, the nation's leading wellness systems firm.
 Company entries are examined statistically for quantitative data and examined based on criteria to benchmark and improve wellness program effectiveness.
 Those criteria include outcomes, analysis and tracking, participation and incentives, benefits and programs, leadership, employee input, culture and environment.

 The Excela Health Heart and Vascular Center achieved Mission: Lifeline STEMI Receiving Center certification on June 30, 2017, through the American Heart Association and the American College of Cardiology Accreditation Services.
 Additionally, the Heart and Vascular Center received a Silver Plus Mission: Lifeline Receiving Center award through the American Heart Association.
 Receiving Center accreditation identifies hospitals with the capabilities to provide comprehensive STEMI (ST elevation myocardial infarction) care, including 24/7 percutaneous coronary intervention (PCI).
 Hospitals and health care organizations receiving these accreditations follow stringent guidelines including coordination with EMS and referral centers, participation in a multidisciplinary team, continuing education and data collection, among others.